ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``GFDLgrid_NUM_CELLS``: (Default: "")
    Number of grid cells in either of the two horizontal directions (x and y) on each of the six tiles of the parent global cubed-sphere grid.
 Valid values: ``"48"`` | ``"96"`` | ``"192"`` | ``"384"`` | ``"768"`` | ``"1152"`` | ``"3072"``

-   To give an idea of what these values translate to in terms of grid cell size in kilometers, we list below the approximate grid cell size on a uniform global grid having the specified value of ``GFDLgrid_NUM_CELLS``, where by "uniform" we mean with Schmidt stretch factor ``GFDLgrid_STRETCH_FAC="1"`` (although in regional applications ``GFDLgrid_STRETCH_FAC`` will typically be set to a value greater than ``"1"`` to obtain a smaller grid size on tile 6):
+   To give an idea of what these values translate to in terms of grid cell size in kilometers, we list below the approximate grid cell size on a uniform global grid having the specified value of ``GFDLgrid_NUM_CELLS``, where by "uniform" we mean with Schmidt stretch factor ``GFDLgrid_STRETCH_FAC: "1"`` (although in regional applications ``GFDLgrid_STRETCH_FAC`` will typically be set to a value greater than ``"1"`` to obtain a smaller grid size on tile 6):

          +---------------------+--------------------+
          | GFDLgrid_NUM_CELLS  | typical cell size  |